Debug-Jeff/My-Portfolio/README.md

 ## 🚀 Deployment

-### Vercel (Recommended)
+### Vercel/Netlify
 1. Push your code to GitHub
-2. Connect your repository to Vercel
+2. Connect your repository to Vercel/Netlify
-3. Add environment variables in Vercel dashboard
+3. Add environment variables in Vercel/Netlify
 4. Deploy automatically on push

 ### Other Platforms
 The app can be deployed to any platform that supports Next.js:
-- Netlify
 - Railway
 - DigitalOcean App Platform
 - AWS Amplify